Shiva1023/Shiva1023/README.md

 -->
 # 👋 Hey There, Welcome to My Coding Haven!

-I'm [Your Name], a Python enthusiast on a mission to revolutionize the web! 🚀 In my digital workshop, you'll find an amalgamation of Python prowess, web wizardry, and a sprinkle of open-source magic.
+I'm **Shiva Sareddy**, a Python enthusiast on a mission to revolutionize the web! 🚀 In my digital workspace, you'll find an amalgamation of Python prowess, web wizardry, and a sprinkle of open-source magic.
 So, buckle up and let's embark on this coding odyssey together! 🌟

 ### 📊 Quick Stats
 - 💻 **Pythonista Extraordinaire**